ptarmiganlabs/butler-notifier/README.md

-# Qliksense notification to MQTT gateway
+# Forwarding Qlik Sense event notifications to MQTT messages

-Forwarding Qlik Sense event notifications to MQTT messages
+This repository is all about making it as easy as possible to get started with and using the Qlik Sense notification API.

     ==> Work in progress <==
     This project is in pre-release state.